 It is legal to hunt bison in Wyoming, mainly because the animal is overpopulating the state.
 It also poses a threat to many people.

-Do you have any interesting or fun facts about Wyoming that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Wyoming?
+Share them in the comments below!